 Lindsay Chaves.
 Lindsay is our lower school co-lead teacher.
 Bio under construction…

-Joy De Palm, M.Ed., Grade 8 E/LA and Civics.
-This year marks Joy’s 21st year as a public school educator.
+Joy De Palm, M.Ed., Grade 7&8 E/LA and Grade 8 Civics.
+This year marks Joy’s 22nd year as a public school educator.
 She currently holds three degrees in education from: Lincoln University, Pennsylvania, the nation’s first HBCU; City College in New York City, and Simmons College, Boston, MA.
 Joy is also a Boston Debate League Coach and the lead facilitator of P.O.W.E.R., the BTU Pilot’s spoken word collective and slam team.
 This native New Yorker is a self-admitted “gym rat” who enjoys boxing and power lifting when she is not spending quality time with her family.

-Christina Duke, Math Interventionist and ESL Teacher Christina teaches reading, writing, and math for grades K – 3.
+Christina Duke, ELA and Math Interventionist and ESL Teacher Christina teaches reading, writing, and math for grades K – 3.
 She also teaches math for grade 4.
-Originally from Ocala, Florida, she has lived in the Boston area for 6 years now.
+Originally from Ocala, Florida, she has lived in the Boston area for 10 years.
 She received her Bachelor’s and Masters Degrees in Special Education from Florida State University, and began her career at a wonderful school in Tallahassee, Fl.
 There she taught a K-2nd grade class.
 Her focus was on including all students in a liberal arts education and nurturing environment.
 With that strong foundation, she spent three years teaching a 3rd – 5th grade class in East Boston, at the McKay School.
 During that time, she co-taught with a 4th grade teacher for science and social studies.
 After that she taught 4th grade at the Blackstone Elementary School.
-Currently, she lives in Cambridge with her two adorable dogs.
-She loves reading, hiking, and kayaking.
+Currently, she lives in West Roxbury with her four dogs.
+She loves being outdoors, especially hiking and kayaking.

 Jennifer Ferent is the Upper School Reading Interventionist.
 She is a certified Wilson Reading System instructor.
 Jennifer has been a Boston Public Schools employee since 2007 and has been at the BTU School since its founding.
 Jennifer primarily works with small groups of students who require multi-sensory rules based instruction in encoding and decoding.
 She also advises and assists 8th graders navigate the high school application process.
 In addition to herteaching and advising duties, Jennifer is the Coordinator of Library Services at the BTU School.
 She brings over eight years of public library experience to our school library.
 As coordinator, Jennifer is responsible for maintaining the school library’s collection, scheduling class visits, cataloging new materials, working with library interns from Simmons and helping to coordinate corporate community service days with the United Way.
 Prior to coming to the BTU School, Ms. Ferent was the librarian and READ 180 instructor at the Wilson Middle School.
 She is a voracious reader and brings her love of words and enthusiasm for reading to our students.
 Ms. Ferent loves helping students discover new books to read and has been known to borrow books from her home library or the public library to fulfill a student’s request!
 When not at the BTU School, Jennifer enjoys going on adventures with her husband and three children, spending time with her large extended family and going to Fenway to see the Red Sox play.

-Lara Krepps, M.Ed. in elementary education with certifications in SPED and ELL, is currently teaching grades 3-5 in a sub-separate classroom at the BTU.
+Lara Krepps (Ms. Lara), M.Ed. in Elementary Education with certifications in SPED and ELL, teaches 1st grade at the BTU Pilot School.
 She received her graduate degree from UMASS Boston and her undergraduate degree from the University of Florida.
-Lara served as a full-time intern at The Haley Elementary School and The Fifield Elementary School.
-In 2011, Lara got a small taste of the BTU School while teaching ESL as a long-term substitute and she liked what she saw.
+Ms. Lara served as a full-time intern at The Haley Elementary School and The Fifield Elementary School.
+In 2011, Ms. Lara got a small taste of the BTU School while teaching ESL as a long-term substitute and she liked what she saw.
 The teaching environment was rigorous and creative and teachers were invested in advancing their craft.
 She continued to keep her eyes on the BTU School while teaching for two years at The Italian Home for Children.
-When a position opened up at the BTU School in 2013, Lara eagerly applied and began her BTU teaching career as one of the SAR teachers.
+When a position opened up at the BTU School in 2013, Ms. Lara eagerly applied and began her BTU teaching career as one of the SAR teachers.
 Although Ms. Lara loved teaching in the SAR classroom, she wanted to try something new.
 This year has been a very exciting transition for Ms. Lara as she moved to the 1st grade!
 She is glad to still be at this amazing school and is super excited to take on this new role.